Quick Access: Download your own copies of our parent information booklets.

 How do I enrol our child?

 If you have not already been in to visit the school, visit our office where you can meet Mrs Joy Larson our administration officer.
 Then meet our Principal, Mr Brent Caldwell, who will talk to you and take you on a school tour.
-You will get to meet our Deputy Principal Mrs Carmel Jolly and Mrs Jill Gray, our two specialist New Entrant teachers.
+You will get to meet our Deputy Principal Mr Ross Tucker and Mrs Sarah McKeich, our two specialist New Entrant teachers.
 You will be able to see classes in action and meet the rest of our teaching team.

 When you enrol you will be asked to complete an information form with details of your child, a contact address and phone number, emergency contacts etc. You are required by law to present a copy of your child’s birth certificate or passport.
 You are asked to complete a Ministry of Education form about your child’s early childhood attendance and to provide a copy of your child’s immunisation records from their Tamariki Ora /Well Being Book.